Meet The Team

-Born in Rivas, a neighboring community to the Southeast of the lodge, Diburcio is our Chief Maintenance Officer.
+Born in Rivas, a neighboring community to the Southeast of the lodge, there's nothing this guy can't do.
 From greenhouses, to dry-compost toilets, to gardening, electrical engineering, tending the horses, building, there is nothing he can’t do or won’t attempt.
-Diburcio manages all areas of the grounds and ensures that all things are running smoothly so each guest can have their best stay.
+Diburcio helps Donato ensure all areas of the grounds are running smoothly so each guest can have their best stay.
 When Diburcio isn’t working you will find him in his fields, tending his animals, or spending time with his wife and two daughters.
 Diburcio’s personal goal is that each guest feels supported during their stay, whether it’s being assisted with their luggage, starting fires in private fireplaces, or general maintenance in their rooms.

 Diana & Wayne